kokou2kpadenou/hangman_api/documentation/createUser.md

 ## **Create User**

-Create a user and returns json data about a that user or returns json data about a user with that user already exist.
+Create a user and returns json data about created user or returns json data about existing user.

 - **URL**